robsloetjes/wordclock/README.md

-# wordclock
+# Wordclock

-Wordclock drived by ESP8266 chip
+Wordclock drived by ESP8266 chip on micropython